 Chastain is known for THE sports bra but has done so much more in her career and life.
 She nearly didn't make the 1999 squad due to a knee injury and was cut from the 1995 World Cup team.
 How did Chastain arrive at her moment of glory, and where is she now?

-Brandi Chastain Early Life
+Brandi Chastain's Early Life on the Pitch

 In the summer of 1968, San Jose couple Roger and Lark Chastain had a daughter.
 They named her Brandi Denise Chastain, and she grew up to be a bit of a tomboy.
 As a middle schooler, she played soccer for the Davis Junior High boys team because they had no girls team to offer.
 Archbishop Mitty High School had a high school girls team, so Chastain led them to three consecutive California state titles.